Filters

 - Shown in a separate (index) window

 An index window is a separate window that only shows lines matching the filter.
-You can double-click on line numbers in the index window to scroll the main window to them.
+You can double-click line numbers in the index window to scroll the main window to them.

 Simple tag filters are case-insensitive and match the whole tag.
 For example, a